kaylafrisoli/ActiveRL/README.md

 #### Block

-Then we will block both of our training and testing data by birth month.
+Then we will block both our training and testing data by birth month.
+In this example we create 12 different data sets, where each one corresponding to a month.
+This reduces our comparison space and makes computations more feasabile.
+Each block is independent of one another and therefore we perform record linkage only within each block.

 ```R